-Having ghostwritten 9 books and put out my own on marketing’s rich history, I know what books do well.
-Self-help, leadership, romance, wellness are hot categories.
-So, too, is true crime…and not only in the form of books.
-Podcasts, streaming content, traditional television, long read articles and more share the depravity and cruelness of the human condition to a large audience.
+Having ghostwritten books and put out my own on marketing’s rich history, I have a grasp of what books do well.
+Self-help, leadership, romance, and wellness are hot categories.
+So, too, is true crime, and not only in the form of books.
+Podcasts, streaming content, traditional television, and long-read articles abound, sharing the depravity and cruelness of the human condition to huge audiences.

-I am not writing here to profile, explain or justify true crime.
-It is not my genre though I must admit, while cutting the lawn, I may listen to the podcast version of NBC’s Dateline.
+True crime is not my genre though I must admit, while cutting the lawn, I will listen to the podcast version of NBC’s Dateline.
 Spoiler alert: 99 times out of 100, the boyfriend or husband did it, or, the girlfriend or wife.

-What I want to share are stories that have fascinated me going back 30 years.
-That is, business, financial or corporate crime.
+What I want to share are books that have fascinated me going back 30 years.
+That is, business crime.
 It all started on one of my first business trips.
 In 1988, I traveled from Winnipeg to Toronto.
-At the tender age of 25, somehow I had fallen into the world of professional fundraising for nonprofits.
-I was repping three Winnipeg institutions and was soliciting big business in the Big Smoke (a Toronto nickname).
+At the “tender” age of 25, I was a professional fundraiser for nonprofits.
+I was representing three Winnipeg institutions and soliciting big business Toronto for large corporate cheques.

-Between meetings, I entered a Coles bookstore underground the towers of First Canadian Place (this was interesting as later I had an office in the building while working for Price Waterhouse and the Coles chain became a client).
+Between meetings, I entered a Coles bookstore underground the towers of First Canadian Place.
+Later, in my career, I had an office in the building while working for Price Waterhouse.
 One book cover called to me from the shelf.
-The flashy cover and clever title beckoned and enticed.
+The gold embossed lettering and clever title beckoned and enticed.